The-Unknown-User-T-R-A-C-E/TRACE-TERMINAL/README.md

 - Make sure you have **Python 3** installed on your machine.
 - The terminal will require the `users.json` file, which contains the necessary user authentication details.
 Please ask **`the_unknown.user_`** for the file.
 - Enjoy using the Trace Terminal!

+- Usage and License Agreement:

+By using Trace's Terminal, you agree that the software and its components are protected under copyright law.
+Reuse, modification, redistribution, or any form of sharing is not permitted unless explicitly authorized by the creator.
+All rights to Trace's Terminal, including but not limited to its source code, functionalities, and license terms, are reserved by the creator.
+Unauthorized use, alteration, or distribution is prohibited.